KirtankumarPatel/WEB-TODO-LIST/README.md

 Student ID -A00255697

 ## How to run ##
-* Clode the source code
+* Clone the source code
 * Goto the appsettings.json file change the connection string after the open package manager console and hit below comman Add-Migration <migration-test> (Add-Migration initialMigration) Update-Database